If you’re interested in how to develop a mobile app, then you’ve landed in the right place.

 Let’s dive in.

-Before I jump into how to develop a mobile app, I’m going to ask you a simple question: why do you want to develop a mobile app?
+Before we jump into how to develop a mobile app, we're going to ask you a simple question: why do you want to develop a mobile app?

-In my experience, the most successful Hosts who launched their apps with Mighty Pro had two things in common.
+In our experience, the most successful Hosts who launched their apps with Mighty Pro had two things in common.